FatumaA/technical-blogs/ckvwkseio02lp3xs14vvy883x.md

 12. **Firebase Remote Config** Remote Config allows you to send configurations to your app without needing an official release.
 I know what you are thinking, "But Fatuma, that's not new!"... bear with me just a moment.
 Personalisation which is in BETA has been added to Remote Config.
 This means you can now automatically adjust your app in accordance to what suits each user!
 Think of all the User Experience points you could score with this feature.

 And that's pretty much a wrap.
-These are the features that I'm most excited are: AppCheck, Extensions, FlutterFire and the Unified Campaign Management.
+The features that I'm most excited about are: AppCheck, Extensions, FlutterFire and the Unified Campaign Management.
 What are yours?